 A single command that can be executed post login.

 The purpose of this command is to allow you to change user before the file transfer session starts.
 This allows you to login to the server with one account and use another account for file access.
 For example: sudo su USER -c /usr/lib/sftp-server

 Note that you will need to provide a valid path to your sftp-server.
 Common examples include: /bin/sftp-server, /usr/lib/sftp-server and /usr/libexec/openssh/sftp-server.

 You can use public private key authentication for communication with the server.
 To do this, you must provide the full path to your private key.

 The password for the private key provided.

 The test command can be used to verify the currently configured server.
-To do this, it connection with the server will be established.
+To do this, a connection with the server will be established.
 No other actions will be executed.